|

 co-credited, but not for the right reasons, according to the SAG) is

-familiar stuff by now - continuing in the vein he and Quentin Tarantino
+familiar by now – continuing in the vein he and Quentin Tarantino

-these cartoonish and caricatured characters, Rodriguez' 'style over
+these cartoonish and caricatured characters, Rodriguez's "style over

 characters are both joyously engaging and painfully repetitive.
 Some

-work better (Rourke, Wood) than others (Owen, Madsen), because as all
+work better (Rourke, Wood) than others (Owen, Madsen), because since all

 the male protagonists are basically the same, and with their thoughts